-To provide our graduate students with the most solid foundation in the field, the graduate program gives students a strong background in sociological theory and methods (both qualitative and quantitative), as well as in any two of the department’s seven areas of specialization: Criminology & Socio-Legal Studies, Gender Studies, Organizations & Institutions, Political Economy & Global Social Change, Race & Class Inequality, Social Psychology, and Sociological Theory & Evolutionary Sociology.
-Students normally complete the core program in theory and methods during the first year of study, finish all requirements for the MA by the end of the second year, and pass their qualifying exams in two areas of specialization and commence work on the doctoral dissertation by the end of their fourth year in the program.
-Normative time for completion of the PhD is six years.
-During the course of their graduate studies, students are encouraged to present papers at professional conferences and publish scholarly articles both independently and with faculty.
+Students normally complete the core program in theory and methods during the first year of study, finish all requirements for the MA by the end of the second year, and pass their qualifying exams in two areas of specialization and commence work on the doctoral dissertation by the end of their fourth year.
+Students are encouraged to present papers at professional conferences and publish scholarly articles both independently and with faculty.

-Graduate students typically work as a Teaching Assistant for one or more quarters during their time in the program, and many also work as Instructors, either during summer session or the normal academic year, in the later stages of the program.
-Students thus enter the job market with experience teaching undergraduates at a highly diverse public university.
+Graduate students typically work as teaching assistants for one or more quarters during their time in the program.
+They also work as instructors, either during summer session or the normal academic year, in the later stages of the program.

 Recent Papers published by graduate students and/or conference presentations by graduate students.